iqbalatma/laravel-patcher/README.md

 ```shell script
 php artisan make:patch what_do_you_want_to_patch
 ```
-> wait, do you feels familiar huh?, we do too.
-The truth is, this package is extending laravel migration.<br>
->
 after run those command, you will see new file in `patches` folder.
 Those file will be like:
 ```php